h15200/notes/css.md

 ### :target

-Will select the elemnt that has an id that is equal to the current position displayed in the url.
+Will select the element that has an id that is equal to the current position displayed in the url.
-For example, if you are in `myhomepage.com/about#jazzSection` Then it will style the element with an id of jazzSection ONLY when it is indicated in the url bar
+For example, if you are in `myHomepage.com/about#jazzSection` Then it will style the element with an id of jazzSection ONLY when it is indicated in the url bar

 ## media queries, breakpoints, mobile vs desktop first